moiz7-dev/basic-netflix-clone-react/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# BASIC NETFLIX CLONE

+This is a basic clone of netflix single page along with movie categories with a trailer combo.
+The project was made on ReactJS w/o Redux.

 ## Available Scripts